Head of the Class (2021 TV series): Development

 On May 12, 2020, HBO Max gave a reboot pilot order and five additional scripts for Head of the Class.
 The pilot was written by Amy Pocha and Seth Cohen.
-On March 31, 2021, HBO Max gave the reboot a series order consisting ten episodes.
-The series is developed by Amy Pocha and Seth Cohen who are expected to executive produce alongside Jeff Ingold and Bill Lawrence.
+On March 31, 2021, HBO Max gave the reboot a series order consisting of ten episodes.
+The series was developed by Amy Pocha and Seth Cohen who were expected to executive produce alongside Jeff Ingold and Bill Lawrence.
 Phill Lewis directed the pilot.
-The series is based on Michael Elias and Rich Eustis' Head of the Class.
+The series was based on Michael Elias and Rich Eustis's Head of the Class.
 Production companies involved with the series were slated to consist of Doozer Productions and Warner Bros.
 Television.
 The series was released on November 4, 2021, with all ten episodes.
 On December 17, 2021, HBO Max announced that they would not be moving forward with a second season.
+On January 31, 2023, it was announced that the series will be released on The Roku Channel and Tubi.

 Casting

 In November 2020, Isabella Gomez and Jolie Hoang-Rappaport were cast in starring roles.
 On December 17, 2020, Gavin Lewis joined the main cast.
 In January 2021, Jorge Diaz, Dior Goodjohn, Brandon Severs, Adrian Matthew Escalona, and Katie Beth Hall were cast to star while Christa Miller was cast in a recurring role.
 On October 12, 2021, a first-look clip revealed Robin Givens reprises her role as Darlene Merriman in undisclosed capacity.